datanav/docs/technical/membercare-chargebee.rst

      - "string"

-Membercare Organizations to Chargebee Business_entity
+MemberCare Organizations to Chargebee Business_entity
 -----------------------------------------------------
-Every Membercare Organizations will be synchronized with a Chargebee Business_entity.
+Every MemberCare Organizations will be synchronized with a Chargebee Business_entity.

-Once a link between a Membercare Organizations and a Chargebee Business_entity is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a Chargebee Business_entity is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Chargebee Business_entity:
+The following properties are synchronized between a MemberCare Organizations and a Chargebee Business_entity:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - Chargebee Business_entity Property
      - Chargebee Data Type
    * - name